Mary Gillham: Central Africa

 Gillham joined a day trip to Mozambique on 7 August 1960 where she visited the Susengenga (Little River Research Station); an agricultural research station, and the Barragem Oliveira Salazar dam.
 From here, she travelled to Sabi Valley, to Fort Victoria (now called Masvingo), back to Johannesburg and then reaching the Congo (after travelling through Angola) on 12 August 1960.

+Between 27 January and 5 February 1994, Gillham spent time travelling around Zimbabwe, as well as spending a full day in Botswana, joining a sail along the River Chobe boundary of Namibia and also participating in a walk across Victoria Falls bridge to Zambia.

+Nigeria

-Gillham left the Congo by plane for Ghana, arriving on the same day, but leaving on the following day (13 August) via Nigerian Airways to get to Lagos, Nigeria.
+After Gillham's visit to Central Africa in August 1960, she travelled to Ghana on 12 August, but leaving on the following day (13 August) via Nigerian Airways to get to Lagos, Nigeria.
 On 14 August 1960 she arrived at Ibadan where she paid visits to tropical forests and the Olokemeji Forest Reserve.
 Later that month she also travelled to Minna, Nigeria from Jebba railway station to see the savannah zone.

-Between 27 January and 5 February 1994, Gillham spent time travelling around Zimbabwe, as well as spending a full day in Botswana, joining a sail along the River Chobe boundary of Namibia and also participating in a walk across Victoria Falls bridge to Zambia.
+She also visited Kano in the same year, where she took a photograph of the Great Mosque of Kano.

 Aldabra Island

-In 1970 Gillham took a sabbatical to carry out research on Aldabra Island (CORR) in the Seychelles; far out in the Indian Ocean and virtually isolated from human activity.
+In 1970 Gillham took a sabbatical to carry out research on Aldabra (CORR) in the Seychelles; far out in the Indian Ocean and virtually isolated from human activity.
 The US military wanted to turn the island into an airbase, therefore Gillham was to report information about the island's wildlife back to the Royal Society and the Smithsonian Institution before building could commence.
 Gillham reported the importance of the island for sea birds, including Frigatebirds, as well as for the Aldabra giant tortoise, so the island was never built upon.
 Today it is listed as a World Heritage Site.

 Achievements, awards and recognition

-Active in several natural history and conservation bodies over many decades, Gillham was a founder member and subsequent president of Glamorgan Naturalists' Trust (now part of Wildlife Trust of South and West Wales) and was also president of the Cardiff Naturalists Society.
+Active in several natural history and conservation bodies over many decades, Gillham was a founder member and subsequent president of Glamorgan Naturalists' Trust (now part of Wildlife Trust of South and West Wales) and was also president of the Cardiff Naturalists' Society.

 In 2008, Gillham was awarded an MBE in the New Year's Honours list for services to nature conservation in South Wales.

-On International Women's day in 2012 she was one of thirteen women to be featured in an exhibition called "Inspirational Botanists – Women of Wales" at the National Botanic Garden of Wales; an exhibition celebrating the contribution of women to the field of Botanical Science in Wales for the past 200 years.
+On International Women's Day in 2012 she was one of thirteen women to be featured in an exhibition called "Inspirational Botanists – Women of Wales" at the National Botanic Garden of Wales; an exhibition celebrating the contribution of women to the field of Botanical Science in Wales for the past 200 years.